-- Exhibition Place location including proximity/access to the core of the city and the Toronto waterfront. - Significant densification of residential neighbourhoods on the northern and eastern perimeter. - Host to high profile events. - Highly qualified staff and a commitment to customer service excellence. - Beauty of the site, including heritage buildings, public art collections, and parkland. - High quality facilities for meetings/events/entertainment/sports. - Environmental leadership.
+- Exhibition Place location including proximity/access to the core of the city and Toronto Waterfront. - Significant densification of residential, neighbourhoods on the Northern and Eastern perimeter. - Host to high profile events. - Highly qualified staff and a commitment to excellent customer service. - Beauty of the site, including heritage buildings, public art collections and parkland. - High quality facilities for meetings/events/entertainment/sports. - Environmental leadership.